henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

 ## Project Overview

 We will develop a game, called "Storyquest: Teamwork Prevails", that aims to maximize communication between children who use Augmentative and Alternative Communication (AAC), and children who communicate verbally.
-This game will be turn-based, and use pictures to encourage communication between two players.
-We aim to integrate existing AAC technology into this game.
+This game will be turn-based, and use pictures to encourage communication among players.

 ## Keywords

-Section #, as well as any words that quickly give your peers insights into the application like programming language, development platform, type of application, etc.
+ - AAC - Augmentative and Alternative Communication
+ - Cloze Phrase - Phrases or sentences with words missing that are intended to be filled in by the reader.
+Cloze phrases are used to assess reading comprehension and to help students learn to predict word meanings.

 ## Project Abstract

 This project is a web-based, tablet-friendly "cloze phrase(*)" style story game designed for children to learn how to collaborate, with special considerations regarding players who use Augmentative and Alternative Communication (ACC).
-In order to promote social inclusion and empathy, the game relies on teammates all communicating and working as a team in order to get the phrase correct.
-This is done so AAC users don't feel left behind and are actively needed in the group.
+In order to promote social inclusion and empathy, the game relies on teammates all communicating and working as a team in order to get the phrase complete.
+This is done so AAC users don't feel ostracized and are actively needed in the group.
 An embedded or easily accessible AAC-friendly interface ensures minimal screen switching and enables easy participation.
 The interface dynamically indicates when a child is selecting their answer.

 ## High Level Requirement